awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-create-environment.md

 1. Choose **Next step**\.

 1. On the **Review** page, choose **Create environment**\.
 Wait while AWS Cloud9 creates your environment\.
 This can take several minutes\.
+**Note**
+If account creation fails, a banner is displayed at the top of the console webpage\.
+Additionally, the card for the environment, if it exists, indicates that environment creation failed\.

 After AWS Cloud9 creates your environment, it displays the AWS Cloud9 IDE for the environment\.